colabottles/toddl/posts/contrasting-accessibility-with-color-contrast.md

 Never assume.
 Maybe Dad is looking online for a gift for his kids?
 Maybe the user under 50 has an impairment?
 You don't know this!
 So don't assume!

-picture yourself on a website looking for some conference tickets, you're shopping around for information and doing some research on conferences.
+Picture yourself on a website looking for some conference tickets, you're shopping around for information and doing some research on conferences.
 You're looking for a newsletter to sign up with to keep in the loop or to learn something.
 Now you run into something like this;

 <div class="content__placeholder">
   <figure>